leonardoarcari/arlib/README.md

  - [Include ARLib in your CMake project](examples/include_in_cmake_project.md)
  - [Tutorial](examples/getting_started.md)
  - [Documentation]

+### Motivation

+In the context of software frameworks for managing and operating on graphs, **Boost.Graph library** (BGL) is an established solution, known for providing a high-quality, high-performance implementation of graph structures and algorithms operating on them.
+Moreover, the generic interface that the library provides, along with its permissive license, makes BGL a valuable choice for the development of software systems that leverage graphs.

+The purpose of ARLib is to provide a set of algorithms that solve the *alternative routing* problem for systems using BGL, for which an **open source, high-performance C++ implementation is**, as of now, **missing**.
+In the interest of preserving the generality of usage of BGL, ARLib follows the same conventions that official BGL algorithms set, so that ARLib users will find executing *alternative routing* algorithms on their graphs natural and non-intrusive.

 ### References
 The algorithm provided in this library are implementations of algorithms